SamSamhuns/fast_person_segmentation/python/README.md

 # Fast Person Portrait Segmentation

-**Portrait segmentation** is segmenting a person in an image from the background.
-This is modeled as a **semantic segmentation** task to predict the label of every pixel (dense prediction) in an image.
+**Portrait segmentation** is task of segmenting a person in an image from the background.
+It is modeled as a **semantic segmentation** task to predict the label of every pixel (dense prediction) in an image.

 Here we limit the prediction to **binary classes** (person or background) and use only plain **portrait-selfie** images for matting.
 Experimentations with the following architectures for implementing a real-time portrait segmentation are discussed below: